vuejs/docs/src/guide/introduction.md

 ### Relation to Custom Elements

-You may have noticed that Vue components are very similar to **Custom Elements**, which are part of the [Web Components Spec](https://www.w3.org/wiki/WebComponents/).
+You may have noticed that Vue components are very similar to <b>Custom Elements</b>, which are part of the [Web Components Spec](https://www.w3.org/wiki/WebComponents/).
 That's because Vue's component syntax is loosely modeled after the spec.
 For example, Vue components implement the [Slot API](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md) and the `is` special attribute.
 However, there are a few key differences:

 1. The Web Components Spec has been finalized but is not natively implemented in every browser.
 Safari 10.1+, Chrome 54+ and Firefox 63+ natively support web components.
 In comparison, Vue components work consistently in all supported browsers (IE11 with compatibility build and above).
 When needed, Vue components can also be wrapped inside a native custom element.